MRizaF/MRizaF.github.io/README.md

 }
 ```

+### Generate alphabet

 Now lets start build some code.
-What I wanna do first is to generate alphabet.
+What I wanna do next is to generate alphabet.

 *Because I still dont know a lot about Rust, I search it in google "how to generate alphabet in rust".
 And I found this <https://stackoverflow.com/questions/45343345/is-there-a-simple-way-to-generate-the-lowercase-and-uppercase-english-alphabet-i.>